 High Priority Keeps

-- Fire Fly – While it doesn’t have the same snowball potential as Mana Wyrm, Fire Fly can still help fend off early game minions against aggressive opponents.
+- Fire Fly – While it doesn’t have the snowball potential that Mana Wyrm used to offer, Fire Fly can still help fend off early game minions against aggressive opponents.
+The token it generates also helps fill out your curve and continue the chain of Elemental minions.

 Low Priority Keeps

-- Frostbolt – Similarly, Frostbolt can remove opposing minions but, as a reactive card, it doesn’t develop help develop on the board.
-Paired with Mana Wyrm and/or Apprentice, it may have a place in your starting hand.
+- Frostbolt – Frostbolt can remove opposing minions but, as a reactive card, it doesn’t help develop on the board.
+Against aggressive decks, it may have a place in your starting hand.
 Otherwise, send it back for later.

 Budget Elemental Mage Play Strategy

 Generally, Elemental Mage plays as a minion-based tempo deck.
-This means you want to stick minions in the early game to pressure your opponents.
-Paramount to this strategy is landing an early Mana Wyrm or Arcanologist into Kirin Tor Mage.
+This means you want to stick minions in the early game to pressure your opponent.
+Paramount to this strategy is landing an early Fire Fly or Elemental Evocation into 4-drops to gain a huge advantage in the first few turns.

-While the deck does have a substantial mount of burn spells, success is really predicated on the chip damage from early game minions.
+While the deck does have a fair number of burn spells, success is really predicated on the chip damage from early game minions.
 By the mid-game turns, Elementals begin to accumulate value if you’re able to maintain the tribal chain.
-Steam Surger and Bonfire Elemental ensure your hand is well-stocked going into the late-game.
+Steam Surger, Bonfire Elemental, and Servant of Kalimos ensure your hand is well-stocked with Elementals going into the late-game.
+Additionally, a fully ramped Lesser Ruby Spellstone can help find the last bit of damage to close out the game.

 Budget Elemental Mage Future Card Replacements

-- 2x Arcane Intellect > 2x Book of Specters – With so many minions in this deck, there is little downside to running Book of Specters at a reduced mana cost.
+- 2x Lesser Ruby Spellstone > 2x Book of Specters – With so many minions in this deck, there is little downside to running Book of Specters at to draw cards at a reduced mana cost.

-- 2x Cinderstorm > 2x Blazecaller – The loss of Firelands Portal stings a bit for tempo Mages, but Blazecaller provides a similar turn seven swing.
+- 2x Shimmering Tempest > 2x Blazecaller – The loss of Firelands Portal stung a bit for Tempo Mages, but Blazecaller provides a similar turn seven swing.

 Budget Elemental Mage General Replacements